jakemanger/dhr/README.md

 ```bash
 python check_data.py ./configs/YOUR_CONFIG_FILE.yaml
 ```
-If you want to go though and check each image, you can add the `--debug` flag, which will plot each image and label in the dataset.
+If you want to go though and check each image, this will plot each image and label in the dataset.
 This is useful for checking that the labels are oriented correctly and assigned to the right scan/image.
-If you are happy with the voxel spacing, you can remove the `--debug` flag and run the command again.

 If they are not suitable, try a different voxel spacing for `train_images_dir`, `train_labels_dir`, `test_images_dir` and `test_labels_dir` or different
 `starting_sigma`, `peak_min_val` and `correct_prediction_distance` in your config file.
 You should also make the decision as to whether you want to load your dataset in smaller patches or just use the whole volumes (in the `./dataset/fiddlercrab_corneas/whole/train_images_10` directory in our example).
 A good reason to use whole volumes is if generate_dataset.py gave you a warning, loading time of your images is fast or if the cropped patches barely reduce the size of your scan.
 Once modified, run the command again.
+By default, if a scan was larger than 256x256x256 voxels, it would have been cropped into smaller patches.
+Otherwise, it would have been loaded as a whole volume.
+In this case, you can use the 'patches' directory for training and everything should be optimised for you.
+You can also use the 'whole' directory if you want to load the whole volumes (e.g. for evaluation).

 You could also open these images with a 3d volume viewer (e.g. 3DSlicer or Dragonfly) and see what resampled resolution is suitable for detecting your features of interest.